TurboWarp/docs/docs/website/unshared-projects.md

 Scratch is used primarily by children.
 Some unshared projects include pictures and videos of themselves, their friends, their family, and other personal information under the assumption that unshared projects are actually private.

-We've always had the stance that if people want unshared projects to actually be private, they should talk to the Scratch Team, and now they might be listening.
-For why TurboWarp never blocked (and still doesn't block) loading unshared projects): [see below](#why-not-fix)
+We've always had the stance that if people want unshared projects to actually be private, they should talk to the Scratch Team, and perhaps enough people did that for the Scratch Team to listen.
+For why TurboWarp never blocked (and still doesn't block) loading unshared projects: [see below](#why-not-fix)

 ### Workarounds {#workarounds}